Clube Portugal Telecom: History

 The basketball team was established in 1996.
 The club played in the country's top flight league since its inception.
-In their second season, the team reached the Portuguese Basketball League Cup (Taça da Liga) finals, were they lost to Esgueira.
+In their second season, the team reached the Portuguese Basketball League Cup (Taça da Liga) finals, where they lost to Esgueira.
 In 1997–98 the club debuted at international level and took part in the 1997–98 FIBA EuroCup, finishing 5th out of 6 teams in their group.
-In the 2000–01 season the team finished the regular season as the best team with a 18–8 record; they reached the finals were they defeated Oliveirense.
+In the 2000–01 season the team finished the regular season as the best team with an 18–8 record; they reached the finals where they defeated Oliveirense.
 The team could count on American imports Jason Forrestal, Doug Muse, Marcus Norris and Ron Hale.
-At international level, Portugual Telecom participated in the 2000–01 FIBA Korać Cup, where they qualified for the Round of 32, where they were elimated as they finished 3rd out of 4 teams in their group.
+At international level, Portugal Telecom participated in the 2000–01 FIBA Korać Cup, where they qualified for the Round of 32, where they were elimated as they finished 3rd out of 4 teams in their group.

 In the 2001–02 season the repeated as league champions: after finishing the regular season as the top ranked team with a 24–5 record, the team won the finals for the second consecutive season.
 After being eliminated in the qualifying round of the 2001–02 Euroleague by Spirou Charleroi, Portugal Telecom took part in the 2001–02 FIBA Saporta Cup, where they ended 5th out of 6 teams in the Group A of the regular season phase.